 This 8-week summer session welcomes students to explore one of the last coral wildernesses on Earth through one of two academic tracks: science or policy.

-Destinations: American Samoa > Phoenix Islands Protected Area (PIPA) > American Samoa
+Destinations: Honolulu > Phoenix Islands Protected Area (PIPA) > American Samoa

 When?June 7 – August 9, 2021